hpc/mpifileutils/doc/rst/dsync.1.rst

    "GB" can immediately follow the number without spaces (e.g. 64MB).
    The default chunksize is 4MB.

+.. option:: --xattrs WHICH

+    Copy extended attributes ("xattrs") from source files to target files.
+    WHICH determines which xattrs are copied.
+Options are to copy no xattrs, all xattrs, xattrs not excluded by /etc/xattr.conf, or all xattrs except those which have special meaning to Lustre.
+Certain xattrs control Lustre features on a file-by-file basis, such as how the file data is distributed across Lustre servers.
+Values must be in {none, all, libattr, non-lustre}.
+    The default is non-lustre.

 .. option:: --daos-api API

    Specify the DAOS API to be used.
 By default, the API is automatically